How to Prepare if a Flood Occurs Near You

 Planning Ahead

-Regions of the United States with low-lying areas near bodies of water are at high risk of experiencing a flood.
-Local government and disaster-relief organizations are always available to help if a disaster occurs in your community.
-However, you must plan and be ready when a flood appears on the radar.
+Regions of the United States with low-lying areas near bodies of water are at high risk of flood.
+While local governments and disaster-relief organizations are always available to help if a disaster occurs in your community, you should still make your own emergency flood plan to ensure your safety.
+You can start by:

 Travel Tips During a Flood

 Floods can reach towering water heights, and moving across streets with high waters in a wheelchair can be difficult.
-What should you do if you become stranded because of equipment breakdown?
-To maintain safety, here is a list of a few recommendations to follow in case of an emergency.
+If your equipment happens to breakdown, leaving you stranded, following these tips can help you get to a safe location.

 Product Recommendations to Keep Your Equipment Dry

 To preserve the life of your chair, you should protect components such as the batteries and control panel.
-These components are necessary for your wheelchair to operate, so they should be dry as much as possible.
-Before you take your chair outside your home, here are products recommended to keep your equipment dry.
+These components are necessary for your wheelchair to operate, and must remain dry at all times.
+Before going outside with your chair, here are a few products you should take with you to help keep your equipment dry.

 Natural disasters can happen at any given time, but preparation, communication, and research can make all the difference in achieving safety when these events occur.